Abuse of Power of Attorney

 There are a lot of specific terms used in this area:

-- The Donor is the person who authorizes someone else to act on their behalf under the authority of a power of attorney.
+- The Donor is the person who authorizes someone else to act on their behalf under the authority of a power of attorney (they are also now called the ‘adult’).

-- The Attorney is the person who acts on the donor’s behalf through the power of attorney
+- The Attorney is the person who acts on the donor’s or adult’s behalf through the power of attorney

 - A “Power of Attorney” (“POA”) is the legal document through which the donor grants the power to the attorney to ‘step into the donor’s shoes’ and act on their behalf in legal and financial matters.
 This authority can be limited by the terms of the document.
 The authority granted will come to an end if: